AXP-OS/axpos-org/content/docs/knowledge/knownissues.md

 *   Other WebView providers such as Bromite are not currently supported.
 They were briefly supported in the past but caused boot issues on 15.1 for unknown reasons.
 *   Remote desktop host apps like AnyDesk and TeamViewer are not supported.
 They rely on special system permissions enabled by vendors signing helper apps on their behalf.
 *   Removing system apps via ADB is NOT supported and will break things.
-*   SELinux is always enforcing and cannot be set permissive or disabled.
-*   Signature spoofing is NOT supported.
 *   Torrents will not be offered for downloads/updates.
 They don't work well on mobile and they leak IP addresses of users.

 ## Notes